 HOPE Teams Are Trained For Support

 HOPE regions typically schedule training workshops each year, and all HOPE AACR teams are trained to meet with AACR National Standards.
-Our volunteers and their dogs are always thoroughly screened, trained, and certified to assist in times of crisis.
-We do require that interested people and their dogs have 12 consecutive months experience volunteering in animal-assisted activities/therapy, and dogs are the only animals we accept for screening and training.
+Our volunteers and their crisis response canines are always thoroughly screened, trained, and certified to assist in times of crisis.
+We do require that interested people and their canines have 12 consecutive months experience volunteering in animal-assisted activities/therapy, and canines are the only animals we accept for screening and training.

 There are four elements to the HOPE certification training program: